aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 # we also want to hide some specific tick - with
 # a zero label.
 Consider the following way of
 # doing it - by accessing indices of ticks in
-# a tuple* returned by get_ticklabels function,
+# a tuple* returned by the get_ticklabels function,
-# and checkinf if it satisfies certain condition.
+# and checking if it satisfies a certain condition.
-# Such method is certainly not as graceful as
+# Such a method is certainly not as graceful as
 # the one which goes with Locators, but it is
 # quite u n i v e r s a l.
 #
-# *tuple in Python is a standard type of a sequence,
+# *tuple in Python is a standard type of sequence,
-# which, unlike a sequence is unchangable.
+# which, unlike a regular sequence is unchangable.
 # for i, label in enumerate(ax.yaxis.get_ticklabels()):
 #     if i % 2 != 0 or i == 4:
 #         label.set_visible(False)

 # As the width of the axes became twice wider,
-# since we've drawn arrows, let's adjust the width
+# after drawing the arrows, let's adjust the width
 # of the ticks.
 ax.tick_params(width=2, pad=10)